I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 In Rebellion, Homura basically envisions a new reality in which Madoka and the other magical girls can live a happy life.
 However, her curiosity eventually leads her to stumble on clues that cause her to discover that she's been in a coma, trapped by Incubators (Kyubey) and living inside her own hallucination.
 She ends up becoming a more powerful being, neither magical girl nor witch, but ascending like Madoka to a higher form of existence.
 She ends up basically rewriting reality just to create a world where Madoka is still safe.
 Together the two seem to form a balanced pair of cosmic forces, like Yin and Yang.

-Although it may be a bit one-sided at first, the purity and inner goodness of Madoka and Homura's unconventional friendship that blossoms into a universe-breaking romance makes them my favorite anime couple of all time.
+Although it may be a bit one-sided at first, the purity and inner goodness of Madoka and Homura's unconventional friendship that blossoms into a universe-breaking romance make them my favorite anime couple of all time.

 While what makes a "good anime couple" is very much in the eye of the beholder, the process of making this list helped me identify common traits I like about certain anime couples: